daniel-waiguru/Shoppy/README.md

 # Shoppy
-A mobile app that shows a list of products and their details in an ecommerce environment  written 100% in Kotlin and Jetpack Compose using Android Jetpack Components.
+A mobile app that shows a list of products and their details in an e-commerce environment  written 100% in Kotlin and Jetpack Compose using Android Jetpack Components.
 ## Prerequisites
 To inspect network requests, run the app, and [Chucker](https://github.com/ChuckerTeam/chucker) will post a notification with all intercepted requests.